ViruSel/cs-config/README.md

 All credits goes to Bananagaming a.k.a Maxim
 You can find all CS:GO Tweaks made by him here: https://bananagaming.tv/

 (I just post it here so i don't have to back it up everytime i reset my pc, and i do it a lot..
-I might need help ¯\_(ツ)_/¯)
+I might need help xd)